aws-samples/eks-workshop-v2/website/docs/security/kyverno/reports.md

 Events:   <none>
 ```

-As you can see in the above output, the `nginx` Pod failed in the policy validation, receiving a `fail` Result and validation error Message.
-In the other hand the `nginx-ecr` passed the policy validation receiving a `pass` Result.
+The above output display the `nginx` Pod policy validation receiving a `fail` Result and validation error Message.
+In the other hand the `nginx-ecr` policy validation received a `pass` Result.
 Monitoring reports in this way could be an overhead for administrators.
 Kyverno also supports a GUI based tool for [Policy reporter](https://kyverno.github.io/policy-reporter/core/targets/#policy-reporter-ui).
 This is outside of this workshop's scope.

-In this Lab, you learned how to augment the Kubernetes PSA/PSS configurations with Kyverno.
+This Lab, you learned how to augment the Kubernetes PSA/PSS configurations with Kyverno.
 Pod Security Standards (PSS) and the in-tree Kubernetes implementation of these standards, Pod Security Admission (PSA), provide good building blocks for managing pod security.
 The majority of users switching from Kubernetes Pod Security Policies (PSP) should be successful using the PSA/PSS features.

 Kyverno augments the user experience created by PSA/PSS, by leveraging the in-tree Kubernetes pod security implementation, and providing several helpful enhancements for operationalizing of policy.
 You can use Kyverno to govern the proper use of pod security labels.
 In addition, you can use the new Kyverno `validate.podSecurity` rule to easily manage pod security standards with additional flexibility and an enhanced user experience.
 And, with the Kyverno CLI, you can automate policy evaluation, upstream of your clusters.